 - Start Outlook and go to the Folder tab.

 - Select the option ‘Recover deleted items.’
 It will enlist all the recently deleted items which come under the retention period.
-Select the folder and click the option ‘recover selected items’ and the items will be restored to its original location.
+Select the folder and click the option ‘recover selected items’ and the items will be restored to their original location.

 Before you follow the steps, you should know about the permission level of the user.
 Here are the following things which you need to fulfill: